scene-verse/SceneVerse/preprocess/README.md

 ## Data Processing

-We have released the preprocessing scripts for 3RScan, MultiScan and ARKitScenes.
+We have released the preprocessing scripts for 3RScan, MultiScan, ARKitScenes and Structured3D.
 They are designed to provide a comprehensive framework for data preparation.
 Taking 3RScan as an example, the process involves the following steps:

 - Import raw meshes and annotations from each dataset.
 - Extract vertices from the mesh and assign both instance and semantic labels to them.